cmroanirgo/epub-reader/README.txt

 An ePub Reader for WordPress.
 This plugin provides a simple shortcode entry as well as a custom post type to give you control over how the epub is displayed.

 The underlying code uses a fork of the framework provided by [Futurepress' epub.js](https://github.com/futurepress/epub.js).

-Because of this, there is minimal IE support unfortunately.
+=== Note ===

+There are two ways this plugin can read an epub:

+1. As an `.epub`.
+This is clearly the easiest way, just upload and link to the file directly.
+However, this is *not* the most efficient way for the user (because extra code is needed to download the whole epub in one go and the unzip it and *then* their browser can use it).
+1. As an extracted `.epub`.
+Upload the epub as normal, but use an 'unzip' tool to extract the contents of the epub to files and folders on your server.
+This is the most efficient for the end user.
+(It also has the benefit of stopping 3rd parties easily downloading the whole book easily, if that's important to you).

 === Short Code ===